Deciding not to Reconstruct

-Some women proceed with a unilateral mastectomy and immediate reconstruction, only to wish later that they had chosen bilateral mastectomies for peace of mind.
+Some women proceed with a unilateral mastectomy and immediate reconstruction, only to wish later that they had chosen a bilateral mastectomy for peace of mind.
 If a woman has had one of the tissue reconstructions using abdominal tissue, either the TRAM or DIEP methods, she won't be able to repeat this procedure should she decide to have her other breast removed later.

 Given these drawbacks, some women prefer not to have immediate reconstruction.
 Instead, some opt to delay their reconstruction, while others choose not to pursue reconstruction at all.

 If a woman decides to delay reconstruction, her breast surgeon can perform a skin-sparing mastectomy, leaving breast skin behind while removing the breast tissue underneath.
 With a skin-sparing mastectomy, reconstruction can easily be performed later.
 In the meantime, the patient can focus on battling her cancer without worrying about possible complications from reconstruction.
 For women who choose not to have immediate reconstruction, the surgery time is shorter and the healing time generally faster.
 Delayed reconstruction gives a woman the opportunity to live breast-free and see if it's right for her.
 While some women ultimately opt for reconstruction, others find they adjust well to the loss of one or both breasts and decide not to reconstruct.